yagmurAksan/kalaha-backend/README.md

 - `IntelliJ IDEA` is used as IDE for the implementation.
 - For the backend, I use `Spring Boot 3.1.4` and `Java 17`.
 - As a build tool I use `Maven`.
-- For generating the getter and setter methods, `Spring Boot Lombok` library is used.
+- For generating constructors, getter and setter methods, `Spring Boot Lombok` library is used.
 - `MapStruct` library is used to simplify data transfer between classes.
 - `springdoc-openapi` library is used for API documentation
 - As this project is small, I prefer not to use database.